SabrinaMFTC/github-basics/notebook.md

 ## VIII.
 Branches

-27 - By default, everyone working on a repo starts the `main` branch of the repo.
+27 - By default, everyone working on a repo starts in the `main` branch of the repo.
 However, the best practice is for each person to work on their own branch, to avoid conflicts like the one we just experienced.

 28 - In order to create a new branch, use: